Installation of the DOMserver

 MySQL or MariaDB database.
 This can be on the same machine, but for advanced setups can also run on a dedicated machine.

 An NTP daemon, for keeping the clocks between jury system and team workstations in sync.

 For your convenience, the following command will install the necessary software on the DOMjudge server as mentioned above when using Debian GNU/Linux, or one of its derivative distributions like Ubuntu:

-The following command can be used on RedHat Enterprise Linux, and related distributions like CentOS and Fedora:
+The following command can be used on RedHat Enterprise Linux, and related distributions like CentOS (with EPEL) and Fedora: